vyhyb/listeningpy/README.md

 This library provides a way to design listening tests in Python.

-The library contains several functions for audio processing, such as concolution or different types of normalization, including loudness normalization.
+The library contains several functions for audio processing, such as convolution or different types of normalization, including loudness normalization using [mosqito](https://github.com/Eomys/MoSQITo) library.

 Only ABX test protocol is currently supported, but more protocols will be added in the future.